 The National Indian Law Library (NILL) of the Native American Rights Fund is a law library devoted to federal Indian and tribal law.
 According to its website, "NILL maintains a unique and valuable collection of Indian law resources and assists people with their Indian law-related research needs".
 The library itself is located in Boulder, Colorado.

 At the 2021 Annual Meeting of the American Law Institute (ALI), the membership voted to approve the Proposed Final Draft of this Restatement, marking the end of the project.
-The official text is expected to be published in 2022.
+The official text is available to current members of the Loyola community through the Law Library's subscription to HeinOnline.
 A detailed description of the project is available on the ALI website.